-A long weekend, courtesy Karnataka Rajyotsava Day, and me and Divya decided to go to Hampi.
-All equipped with our photography gears, with train tickets in our bags and with no clue where we are going to stay in Hampi.
+A long weekend, courtesy Karnataka Rajyotsava Day.
+I and Divya decided to go to Hampi.
+All equipped with our photography gears, with train tickets in our bags and with no clue where we are going to stay there.
 Our prized possession for the trip was our cameras.
 One digital for the ease and economy and one SLR for the quality.
 That’s all we had in cameras is beside the point.

-Friday evening, Divya making last minute calls to her customers, managed to somehow meet me at 9:00 PM and we managed to catch the train.
+Friday evening, Divya making last-minute calls to her customers, managed to somehow meet me at 9:00 PM and we managed to catch the train.
 Since it was a late night train, we slept off as soon as the train started from Bangalore.
-None of us had a clue what time does the train reaches Hospet, or is Hospet the last station or a on-the way station.
-Sometime in the middle of the night I asked someone, what time does this train reaches Hospet and when he said 7:30, I slept off comfortably.
+None of us had a clue what time does the train reaches Hospet, or is Hospet the last station or an on-the-way station.
+Sometime in the middle of the night, I asked someone, what time does this train reaches Hospet and when he said 7:30, I slept off comfortably.

-I woke up at my regular time that is 6:00 Am and then had this constant itch to wake up Divya, but I held myself for an hour or so.
-Post which I woke her up saying ‘Station aa gaya hai’, and then we started clicking pics, with fellow passengers in the train modeling for us.
-Train got delayed a bit and both of us were damn hungry now.
+I woke up at my regular time that is 6:00 AM.
+Then had this constant itch to wake up Divya, but I held myself for an hour or so.
+Post which I woke her up saying ‘Station aa Gaya hai’.
+We started clicking pics, with fellow passengers in the train modeling for us.
+The train got delayed a bit and both of us were damn hungry now.

 Hampi Travelogue, a UNESCO World Heritage Site

 As soon as we landed at Hospet, KSTDC counter was right there at the railway station.
 Though it was nothing more than a table where the guy will take money from you without giving a receipt.
-Call up someone and give your names and the booking for the day long guided tour is done.
-The boarding for the tourist bus was about a km from the station and we reached that place and there was this Hotel called ‘Shanbhag Hotel’.
+Call up someone and give your names and the booking for the day-long guided tour is done.
+The boarding for the tourist bus was about a KM from the station.
+We reached that place and there was this Hotel called ‘Shanbhag Hotel’.

 It was serving hot south Indian breakfast.
 You may find it difficult to believe that everything there was just for Rs 5/-.
 5 pooris for 5 Rs, 4 Idlis for 5 Rs, amazing.
 I am still wondering about that guy’s business model.
 This was not even a roadside shop, it was a proper eating joint.
-And we ate, ate and ate, out of hunger and to ensure that we have enough even if we do not get a good lunch place.
-With our ‘Pet Pooja’ done, we proceeded to the bus and we had no clue what is in store for us that day.
+We ate, ate and ate, out of hunger.
+And to ensure that we have enough even if we do not get a good lunch place.
+With our ‘Pet Pooja’ done, we proceeded to the bus.
+We had no clue what is in store for us that day.
 As soon as we started seeing some ruined old buildings, we wanted the bus to stop.
-But bus had a chartered path which it had to take.
+But the bus had a chartered path which it had to take.

 We saw the various huge monolithic Ganesha, Hanuman and Shivalinga statues.
 Most of which were Khandit and hence were no longer worshiped.
-There are about 350 temples in that city of 33 sq km.
-Most of them are totally destroyed, and have no idols within them.
+There are about 350 temples in that city of 33 sq. km.
+Most of them are totally destroyed and have no idols within them.
 But the carvings on the pillars are worth admiring.
-They make you wonder how artists can weave such magic onto stone and make it speak like a storyteller.
-Each stone has a story to tell weather in the form of the royal signage of that era.
-The games people played those days, the entertainment and the lifestyle.
+They make you wonder how artists can weave such magic onto a stone and make it speak like a storyteller.
+Each stone has a story to tell.
+Whether in the form of the royal signage of that era, the games people played those days, the entertainment and the lifestyle.
 The epics of that Hindu mythology that were the basis of very life as they can be found all over the place.
 There are temple structures over the hillocks, on the ground and underground too.

 Lotus Mahal was the place where the queens used to live in summers.
 It had a typical corridor structure to keep the palace cool.
 There was some canal routed through the palace to give the water cooling.
 It adorned a lovely feminine pink color.
-And for a minute if you close your eyes and let your eyes imagine all the grandeur it would have had in its hay days.
-You would be lost in the lost glory of the place.
+For a minute if you close your eyes and let your eyes imagine all the grandeur it would have had in its hay days, you would be lost in the lost glory of the place.

-Close to it were the place where elephants were kept and the guard’s quarters.
+Close to it was the place where elephants were kept and the guard’s quarters.
 There are a few Muslim monuments also there, but we could see them while passing by only.

-Then there was queen’s bath, where as the name says Queen’s used to take bath.
+Then there was the Queen’s bath, whereas the name says Queen’s used to take bath.
 It’s absolutely ruined.
-But the ruins still tell that it was probably one the best decorated building in those days.
+But the ruins still tell that it was probably one the best-decorated building in those days.
 A lady in vibrant pink gave me perfect pose from a balcony on the first floor.
-There was a platform on which the kings used to see the Navratri festival.
+There was a platform on which the Kings used to see the Navratri festival.
 A big bath tank has been discovered not too long ago there.
 It’s an architectural masterpiece.
 The canal used to fill it with water from River Tungabhadra.
-Its has symmetric steps in black stone on all the four sides, but the steps are not continuous.
+It has symmetric steps in black stone on all the four sides, but the steps are not continuous.
 They make a triangular pattern, and give the feeling of multiple pyramids kept side by side.

-Finally toward the end of the tour we reached Vittala temple, which is known for its chariot carved out of stone and the musical pillars.
-There are pillars that give you the the seven Suras or Sargam.
-The sounds of Mridangam, Tabla, Jal Tarang, Ghatak and many other instruments.
+Finally, toward the end of the tour, we reached Vittala temple, which is known for its chariot carved out of stone and the musical pillars.
+There are pillars that give you the seven Suras or Sargam.
+The sounds of Mridangam, Tabla, Jal Tarang, Ghatak, and many other instruments.
 Imagine sounds coming out of solid stone pillars.
 The temple is serenely placed by the river Tungabhadra.

-At tungabhadra here, you can see some stone pillars in the middle of the river.
+At Tungabhadra here, you can see some stone pillars in the middle of the river.
 These are told to be dating back to Ramayana days when this place was called Kishkindha.
-The kingdom of Vanar or monkey kings Bali and Sugriv.
-At the bank is a temple dedicated to poet Purunder Das and to date the devotees sing his poems every evening there.
+The kingdom of Vaanar or monkey Kings Bali and Sugriva.
+At the bank is a temple dedicated to poet Purander Das and to date the devotees sing his poems every evening there.
 On the other side of Kishkindha, you can see small hills and the paths to reach the temple on top of those hillocks.

 There are small carvings of Ganesha on various boulders, giving a feeling on an unfinished task that some artist had started working on.
-The market had a typical design of a long corridor supported by pillars on both the sides.
-It is said that these markets were there to trade in the precious metals like Gold and silver along with diamonds etc. Believe me looking at those long barren corridors today, it is difficult to imagine that these places were once stuffed with jewels.
+The market had a typical design of a long corridor supported by pillars on both sides.
+It is said that these markets were there to trade in the precious metals like Gold and Silver along with Diamonds etc. Believe me, looking at those long barren corridors today, it is difficult to imagine that these places were once stuffed with jewels.

-The roads in Hampi are well maintained, they are much better than Bangalore.
-The signs for various monuments are clearly written in English, Hindi and Kannada.
-The sign boards are well maintained, one of the rare sights on Indian tourist sights.
-The ASI and GOI are trying to renovate quite a few monuments with intent to preserve the rich heritage of Hampi.
-I can not say it was clean like most of the developed world tourist locations.
+The roads in this place are well maintained, they are much better than Bangalore.
+The signs for various monuments are clearly written in English, Hindi, and Kannada.
+The signboards are well maintained, one of the rare sights on Indian tourist sights.
+The ASI and GOI are trying to renovate quite a few monuments with intent to preserve the rich heritage.
+I can not say it was clean as most of the developed world tourist locations.
 But it was cleaner than most of the tourist locations in I have seen in India.
-It could be because of the reason that we went just the weekend of annual Hampi Festival.
+It could be because of the reason that we went just the weekend of the annual Hampi Festival.

-What Hampi needs is good hotels and a more accessible transport system.
-As of now you have to depend on local transport which may be difficult to use if you are non-kannadiga Other modes like Auto-rickshaw and Taxi may not be within reach for everyone.
-The local people at Hampi are very well tuned to the tourist culture in the town.
+What this destination requires are good hotels and a more accessible transport system.
+As of now, you have to depend on local transport which may be difficult to use if you are non-Kannadiga.
+Other modes like Auto-rickshaw and Taxi may not be within reach for everyone.
+The local people are very well tuned to the tourist culture in the town.
 The kids would come to you and ask you to click their pictures.
-Some of them will come dressed as some deity and ask you for money if you want o click their picture.
+Some of them will come dressed as some deity and ask you for money if you want to click their picture.
 Sadhus would give you a perfect pose as soon as you point your camera towards them.
-Actually Divya also gave me some nice poses.
+Actually, Divya also gave me some nice poses.
 I think best click out of the whole trip is one of her pics by the Tungabhadra.

 Yes, we did manage to get ourselves a decent room in Hospet in Hotel Mallige.
-Which boasted of being host of all the film stars who have come to Hampi for shooting ever.
-And next day after clicking pictures to our heart’s desire.
+Which boasted of being the host of all the film stars who had come to Hampi for shooting ever.
+And the next day after clicking pictures to our heart’s desire.
 We ended our trip with a delicious Dosa at Hospet station.
-Next morning we were back in our very own Bangalore, and back to the twenty first century.
+Next morning we were back in our very own Bangalore, and back to the twenty-first century.